 Glennon Doyle said, “Grief is the price of love.”

 You have been waiting to be a mom to your baby, and you fall in love with your baby long before they exist in your womb.
 You grieve because of that love.
 You grieve not just the loss of your pregnancy, but the future you thought you’d have.
 The birthday parties you’d throw.
-The bond you thought you’d see between your kids had their sibling made it.
+The bond you thought you’d see between your kids had their sibling survived.

 You’re going to have bad days, sometimes bad weeks.
 Forgive yourself.
 Give yourself grace.